-Although its name (in Spanish) suggests that this juice is made from pears, in reality it has been given this name because its taste and texture resembles that of pear juice.
-It is a refreshing, nutritious juice that is also very easy to prepare.
+Although its name (in Spanish) suggests that Pera-Piña (Pineapple and Rice Drink) is made from pears, in reality, it has been given this name because its taste and texture resembles that of pear juice.

 - 1/2 cup of rice

-- 1 cup of sugar (you may not use it all)
+- 1 cup of sugar (or to taste)